MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal.md

 After installation completes, verify that the MIM Portal is active.

-1. Launch Internet Explorer and connect to the MIM Portal on  *http://corpidm.contoso.local/identitymanagement*.
+1. Launch Internet Explorer and connect to the MIM Portal on  *http://mim.contoso.com/identitymanagement*.
 Note that there may be a short delay on the first visit to this page.

-    - If necessary, authenticate as *contoso\Administrator* to Internet Explorer.
+    - If necessary, authenticate as *contoso\miminstall* to Internet Explorer.

 2. In Internet Explorer, open the **Internet Options**, change to the **security** tab, and add the site to the **Local intranet** zone if it is not already there.
 Close the **Internet Options** dialog.